2025 ETI Workshop successfully concluded!

-ETI consortium will host its final Annual Workshop on February 04, 2025, at the Historic Academy of Medicine (875 W Peachtree St NW, Atlanta, GA 30309), Georgia Institute of Technology.
-Participants representing university partners, national laboratories, and the government will join together to review and strengthen the research collaborations between the labs and the universities.
-The workshop also creates and cultivates a research and education environment to support cross-cutting technologies across three thrust areas for nuclear nonproliferation.
-Registration is open now, please join us!
+ETI consortium successfully hosted its final Annual Workshop on February 04, 2025, at the Historic Academy of Medicine (875 W Peachtree St NW, Atlanta, GA 30309), Georgia Institute of Technology.
+About 70 participants representing university partners, national laboratories, and the government joined together to review and strengthen the research collaborations between the labs and the universities.
+The workshop also enhanced the collaborative research and education environment to support cross-cutting technologies across three thrust areas for nuclear nonproliferation!

 Thank you for your contribution to the team, which will hopefully thrive beyond the ETI lifespan, and look forward to the continuation of this fruitful and stimulating collaboration!